 - Click on one of the above links to explore internship opportunities across a range of interests, skills, and organizations.

 - Geography and BSE majors are encouraged to pursue paid and unpaid internship opportunities, and many of our students complete one or more internships, but these programs do not allow major credit for internships (Urban Studies does require an internship).

 - Geography, BSE, and GIS students may often register for internship credits in URBS 3986, the Urban Studies Internship Seminar (2cr).
-See following desciption and contact firstname.lastname@example.org for more information.
+See the following description and contact email@example.com for more information.
 This and other internship courses at UMTC will count towards your 120 minimum credits and many minor programs.

 Urban Studies Requirements

 Urban studies majors are required to complete one internship experience of at least 140 hours.
 The internship requirement is intended to help you become familiar with the challenges and opportunities of the working world.
 The internship experience requires 140 hours of work over the semester or 8-week summer session at a particular agency, organization, or company in either the private business sector, the public service sector, or in a non-profit organization or foundation.
 Internships may be paid or unpaid.
 Internships should be completed towards the end of your Urban Studies coursework.
 Schedule an appointment with the urban studies advisor, Paula Pentel, to talk about your plans and to register your internship experience with CLA, and then register for the Internship Seminar UrbS 3896--to be taken concurrently with your experience.